alyjee/alyjee.github.io/index.md

 ## Hey there!

-This is me Tahir from Pakistan and I'm a Software Engineer by profession for over 5 years, in my spare times you find me reading about latest trends, helping people on [Stackoverflow](https://stackoverflow.com/users/5436736/tahir-raza) & [Quora](https://www.quora.com/profile/Tahir-Raza-51), or if I'm lucky enough you'll see me in the mountains.
+This is me Tahir from Pakistan and I'm a Software Engineer by profession for over 5 years, in my spare times you find me reading about latest trends, helping people on [Stackoverflow](https://stackoverflow.com/users/5436736/tahir-raza) or solving code challanges at [Hacker Rank](https://www.hackerrank.com/tahirraza_se), or if I'm lucky enough you'll see me in the mountains.

 > I am neither especially clever nor especially gifted.
 I am only very, very curious. - Albert Einstein